Martin R. Albrecht is a professor in the Information Security Group and the director of the Cryptography Group.

 Elizabeth studied Mathematics at Universita degli Studi di Torino in Italy before coming to Royal Holloway for her MSc in Mathematics of Cryptography and Communications, and her PhD under the supervision of Kenny Paterson.
 She was a postdoc in the crypto team at ENS Ulm in Paris, and became visiting lecturer in the Computer Science Department at University of Cape Coast, Ghana, in partnership with Academics Without Borders.
 She then joined the Huawei France Research Center in Paris, as senior research scientist, for two years.
 She came back to Royal Holloway as a lecturer in the Information Security Group.

-Yixin Shen is a postdoctoral researcher in the Information Security Group.
+Yixin Shen is a researcher fellow in the Information Security Group.
 Previously she completed her PhD at Université de Paris under the supervision of Frédéric Magniez.
 Before that, she received her BSc and MSc in Mathematics and Computer Science at Ecole Polytechnique in France.

 Yixin’s main research interests are in quantum algorithms and their application in lattice-based cryptanalysis.
 She has worked extensively on classical and quantum algorithms for the shortest vector problem using enumeration and discrete Gaussian based sieving.